BaltaZar-7/StolenMeatMod/README.md

 # Stolen Meat Mod

 MelonLoader mod for The Long Dark.
 Drop meat outside, wildlife comes and takes it - then sticks around.
+This mod is made with cooperation between Monsieurmeh and me.
+The basic idea was to force the player to manage their meat piles in a realistic way.
+Monsieurmeh took it to another level adding predator spawns on top of stolen meat.

 ## How It Works